dmfutcher/git-profile/README.md

 *git-profile* should be installed as a binary named `git-profile`.
 The `git-` prefix means we can use it like any other git command.

-### Create a Profile
+### Create a profile
 At a minimum you need a profile name (best to keep this quite short), your author name and author email.

 `git profile add github 'Forename Surname' 'open-source@personal.com'`

 Create a profile with a custom URL scheme:

 `git profile add github-work 'Forname Surname' 'forename@work.com' --username CompanyName --remote 'git@github.com-work:{{username}}/{{project}}.git'`

 ### Switch profiles
-The `use` command lets you trivially switch between profiles:
+The `use` command switches you between profiles.
+This sets the profile for the repository in your current working directory.

 `git profile use github-work`

 `git profile use open-source`

-This sets the `git config user.name` and `git config user.email` to the author name & email in that profile.
-Note this sets the config for your current repository only.

-### List all your profiles
+### List profiles
 List all the profiles.
-An asterisk will appear next to the current enabled profile.
+An asterisk will appear next to the currently enabled profile.

 `git profile ls`

-### Generate a URL
+### Generate remote URL
 git-profile can be used to generate remote URLs for your repos.
 This can be helpful if you have a complicated SSH set-up that uses custom domains to use the right keys.
 Or just to save you having to navigate around GitHub Web and copy and paste remote URLs.

 Generate a URL for a given project name:

 `git profile url project-name`

 Use `-p <profile-name>` to generate using a different profile.

 `git profile url -p github-work your-project`

-This is particularly handy when used in a sub-shell and combined with `git-remote`.
+This is particularly handy when used in a sub-shell and combined with `git-remote`:

 `git remote add origin $(git profile url -p github-work my-work-project)`

 ### Generate author string
-`git profile author` => 'Forname Surname <your@email.address>
+`git profile author` => 'Forename Surname \<your@email.address\>'

-### Edit profiles in an editor
-`git profile edit` opens your `.git_profiles` in `$EDITOR`

 Can be used to easily fix commits when you've committed under the wrong profile:
 ```